Why Veterans may be Resistant to Seeking Help

 This information is crucial to both veterans and family members for understanding why many veterans resist help.

-Most Veterans will be highly resistant to the admission of war related illness due to the consequences it may bring.
+Many Veterans can be highly resistant to the admission of war related illness due to the consequences it may bring.
 These consequences are very real and the impact can be deep and affect the veteran and their family with long lasting and devastating effects.

 If a veteran starts to notice his/her OWN behaviors that are worrisome or cause for concern, he/she will most likely choose one of these routes:

-There are some federal emergency funds available, but not enough and most of the time, ANY funding is difficult to apply for and receive…especially if you are sick OR you are the family member of an ill veteran.
-The process for assistance is extremely lengthy and anxiety provoking for anyone who is healthy, much less under the tremendous stress of war related illness.
+Each of these issues potentially impacts a veterans financial stability.
+Many people believe that there are processes in place that help a veteran to transition if they become sick.
+This is not correct.
+There are some federal emergency funds and agencies available to help, but not enough and most of the time, ANY funding is difficult to apply for and receive…especially if you are sick OR you are the family member of an ill veteran.
+The process for assistance is extremely lengthy, complex and anxiety provoking.

 There are NO EASY ANSWERS or SOLUTIONS to this problem, but it plagues many veterans.
 Understanding the EXTREME effects of ADMITTING something is wrong can help family members and healing practitioners to be more sensitive to the veterans’ fears.
 THEY ARE REAL.